Set up extraction pipelines

 This article explains how you create extraction pipelines for all types of extractors you want to monitor via the Extraction pipelines page.
-You need to add Data set, Name and External ID on the Create extraction pipeline page, then you can add or edit additional information later on the Extraction pipelines overview page.
+You need to add data set, name, and external ID on the Create extraction pipeline page.
+You can add or edit additional information later on the Extraction pipelines overview page.

 A data set must exist for the data you want to add to an extraction pipeline.

 Navigate to Manage & Configure > Manage access and set any of these capabilities for users and extractors:

 Gives access to list and view metadata of the pipeline.
 Align access with users that have

 readaccess to the data set used by the extraction pipeline.

 Gives access to create and edit individual pipelines and edit notification settings.
 Align access with users that have

 writeaccess to the data set used by the extraction pipeline.